Heaton Park: Boating lake

 The 12 acre boating lake was constructed between 1908 and 1912 by previously unemployed men using only shovels and hand-pulled trucks.
 The lake, which is overlooked by the Lakeside Cafe, has three islands and is home to large numbers of ornamental birds and wildfowl including geese, ducks, swans and fantail doves.
 There are rowing boats for hire during the summer months.
 The lake is noted for its excellent carp fishing and is also stocked with roach, rudd, bream, tench and chub.
 Fishing rights to all the waters in the park are held by the King William IV Angling Society.

 Colonnade

-An interesting structure in the park is the Colonnade, which once formed the front of Manchester Town Hall in King Street.
-When that building was scheduled for demolition a successful campaign to save the facade resulted in the colonnade being re-assembled in the park at the end of the boating lake.
+An interesting structure in the park is the Colonnade, which once formed the front of old Manchester Town Hall in King Street.
+When that building was scheduled for demolition a successful campaign to save the façade resulted in the colonnade being re-assembled in the park at the end of the boating lake.